 - 1707.1 The course will remain closed for training on the day of the event. - 1707.1.1 Official training on the race slope is recommended the day before the race, in the format of free-skiing, jump and 360 practice.
 Official training timings and intervals must be clearly announced at the team captains meeting. - 1707.1.2 Official Training that includes jump practice must have a medical team in attendance on the course. - 1707.2 The gates must be finally set prior to the course being opened for inspection. - 1707.3 The time reserved for inspection must be sufficiently long to allow the competitors to inspect and make at least one practice jump and circuit of the 360 (if appropriate). - 1707.4 The competitor must execute one practice jump during inspection.
 The organiser shall keep a record of the practice jumps.
-A competitor who fails to make a practice jump must be disqualified. - 1707.5 Uncontrolled or unauthorised practice jumps must not be performed during inspection or official training.
+A competitor who fails to make a practice jump must be disqualified. - 1707.4.1 If a second jump is included in the Classic then it must be practiced under control of the jury during the inspection. - 1707.5 Uncontrolled or unauthorised practice jumps must not be performed during inspection or official training.
 The competitors must stop in an area so not to interfere with the next competitors. - 1707.6 The competitor must not ski through consecutive blue or red gates leading up to or exiting the practice jump or loom.
 The exception is for one red/blue gate, plus any yellow gates within 8m, before the jump and loom and the first gate after the jump.
-It is not permitted to pass these gates in Telemark technique. - 1707.7 A competitor must execute one practice passage of the 360 during the inspection. - 1707.8 The Jury decides the method of inspection of the 360. - 1707.9 Parts of the course where Telemark technique is not compulsory must be marked before the inspection starts.
+It is not permitted to pass these gates in Telemark technique. - 1707.7 A competitor must execute one practice passage of the 360 during the inspection. - 1707.8 The Jury decides the method of inspection of the 360.

+- 1707.9 Parts of the course where Telemark technique is not compulsory must be marked before the inspection starts.
 The jump lines shall be Indicated for the inspection and confirmed or adjusted by the jury after the practice jump. - 1707.10 The Jury decides the method of inspection.
-It may permit the passage of the gates by snowplough/side-slip or in and out inspection. - 1707.11 The Jury decides the inspection style of the cross-country part.

-- 1707.12 Inspection methods should normally be announced at the Team Captains meeting, but must be announced prior to the start of the inspection. - 1707.13 Skiing, other than snowplough or side-slipping, through a gate, or practicing turns parallel to the course (shadowing) will lead to disqualification. - 1707.14 Competitors must display their start numbers during inspection - 1707.15 Competitors must wear helmets and skis with ski brake or safety leashes as designed and recommended by the manufacturer for the inspection.
+It may permit the passage of the gates by snowplough/side-slip or in and out inspection. - 1707.11 The Jury decides the inspection style of the cross-country part. - 1707.12 Inspection methods should normally be announced at the Team Captains meeting, but must be announced prior to the start of the inspection. - 1707.13 Skiing, other than snowplough or side-slipping, through a gate, or practicing turns parallel to the course (shadowing) will lead to disqualification. - 1707.14 Competitors must display their start numbers during inspection - 1707.15 Competitors must wear helmets and skis with ski brake or safety leashes as designed and recommended by the manufacturer for the inspection.